Tezlyn Figaro Television Sizzle

-Tezlyn was featured in the Netflix documentary 'Civil' as a senior public policy consultant for Attorney Benjamin Crump, who was named TIME Magazine's 100 most influential people in the world for 2021, Attorney Benjamin Crump.
-In this role, Tezlyn has led public policy strategy for high-profile Ben Crump Law Firm clients, including but not limited to the families of George Floyd, Breonna Taylor, Monroe Bird, victims of OKC Officer Holtzclaw, victims of the Flint Water Crisis, and the victims of the Pulse nightclub shooting in Orlando, Florida.
+Tezlyn was featured in the Netflix documentary 'Civil' as a senior public policy consultant for Attorney Benjamin Crump, who was named TIME Magazine's 100 world's most influential people in 2021.
+She has led public policy strategy for high-profile clients of the Ben Crump Law Firm, including; surviving family members of victims of police killings - George Floyd, and Monroe Bird; assault victims of former Oklahoma City Police Officer Daniel Holtzclaw, victims of the Flint water crisis, and the victims of the Pulse nightclub shooting in Orlando, Florida.
 Her involvement has led to numerous States and Cities duplicating her strategies, which resulted in the immediate implementation of police reform public policy on the state and local levels of Government.